 The fine for violations against the Parking Regulations will depend on the classification of violation, and is payable during regular business hours to Parking and Sustainable Mobility Services within 72 hours.
 A schedule of fines is available at the Parking and Sustainable Mobility Services office or web page.

 The primary permit holder is responsible for all Traffic Offence Notices/fines incurred against their parking permit.
 Failure to pay fines resulting from Traffic Offence Notices (incurred by any vehicle registered on the parking permit) may result in the impoundment of any of the vehicles registered under the parking permit.
 Parking permits will not be sold for subsequent semesters if there are any Traffic Offence Notices outstanding against a license number or a customer's account.

 56. Towing/Impoundment of a Vehicle

-- parked with three or more outstanding Traffic Offence Notices issued against said license number, vehicle, or outstanding balance on the Parking and Sustainable Mobility Services parking database;
+k. parked with three or more outstanding Traffic Offence Notices issued against said license number, vehicle, or outstanding balance in the Parking and Sustainable Mobility Services parking database.

 57. Impoundment/Towing Charges

 When a vehicle is towed and/or impounded for any infraction of the regulations, the owner/operator will be responsible for paying all towing, impoundment and storage charges prior to the release of the vehicle.
 The vehicle operator must produce, for inspection, a valid driver's license to secure the release of an impounded vehicle.
 All fines are payable prior to the release of a vehicle from impoundment.

 Vehicles not claimed from the campus impound lot within 30 days are deemed to be abandoned.
 Abandoned vehicles are subject to being towed to an off campus impoundment yard at an additional cost to the vehicle owner/operator.

 58. Fines Payable